The "little brother" of the long distance hiking trail "Karnischer Höhenweg"

 Despite the fact that this trail not the facilities like the "Karnische Höhenweg" leading along the Carnic Alps, the untouched landscape, natural beauty and lonely mountain peaks of the "Gailtaler Höhenweg" make it just as spectacular and rewarding.
-Because of the few high-alpine huts and shelters for the night, an ascent and descent is necessary at the start and finish of a stage or, alternatively, you stay in a tent overnight.
+Because of the few high-alpine huts and shelters for the night, an ascent and descent is necessary at the start and finish of a stage or.

 This route is therefore very demanding but hikers are amply rewarded: because you experience a region so different from the long-distance hiking trails developed for tourists where it is very difficult for hikers to find space in a hut."

 Stages of the Gailtal Valley High Route

 The Gailtal Valley High Route can be divided into individual day stages with well-marked and signposted ascents and descents.
 Apart from a few summit crossings, there are no significant difficulties along the Gailtal Valley High Route.

 Walter Mair, a mountaineer and lover of nature, has written a detailed hiking guide about the Gailtal Valley High Route in the area around the Lesachtal Valley and the Gailtal Valley.
 In the 128-page publication, Mair describes the high route in three sections: